 What about meditation and attention?

-Sustained attention studies indicate that meditators are better able to focus on one particular task and complete it successfully than non-meditators.
+Sustained attention studies indicate that people who practice guided meditation for focus on one particular task can complete it more successfully than non-meditators.
 They especially perform better when the task allocated was completely unexpected, an indication that preparedness and vigilance improve with consistent meditation.

 - Selective attention.
 Meditators also have an edge when it comes to picking out the most relevant stimuli to focus on.
 Those who practice consistently are able to limit how much attention they pay to irrelevant sensory input and thus perform better in tasks demanding selective attention.